DAP vs SOAP Therapy Notes? What Are the Differences?

 How to write Good DAP Notes

 Structured note taking is important to save time and include all the information needed to make assessments and treatment plans.
-Here are some tips to write quality DAP notes:
+Here are some tips for writing quality DAP notes:

 - Use the best documentation tools built with DAP note structures